Crystal Symphony deck plans

-- List of cabin amenities features pillow menu, luxury bedding sets, Egyptian cotton bathtowels, slippers, kimonos, luxury plush robes, Aveda toiletries.
+- List of cabin amenities features a pillow menu, luxury bedding sets, Egyptian cotton bath towels, slippers, kimonos, luxury plush robes, Aveda brand toiletries.

 The ship's 2017 drydock refurbishment (September 23 - October 16, done by Lloyd Werft in Bremerhaven Germany) reduced its passenger capacity in order to enable single-seating dining.
 Following the dry-dock, Crystal Symphony offers to all passengers free Wi-Fi (regardless of cabin category).

-- On deck 9, two new balcony cabin categories were introduced - Seabreeze Penthouse Suite (12 new suites added) and Seabreeze Penthouse (28 new suites added).
+- On deck 9, two new balcony cabin categories were introduced - Seabreeze Penthouse Suite (12 new suites) and Seabreeze Penthouse (28 new suites).
 The new staterooms have the same size as the existing Penthouse (365 ft2 / 34 m2) and Penthouse Suite (490 ft2 / 46 m2).
 Seabreeze Penthouses are connecting cabins (sharing an entryway).

-- All Penthouses offer enhanced all-inclusive amenities, including butler service, in-cabin dining, complimentary specialty restaurants dining).
+- All Penthouses offer enhanced all-inclusive amenities, including butler service, in-cabin dining, complimentary specialty restaurant dining).

-- These cabin conversions reduced the ship's capacity from 1095 to 848, thus increasing its guest-to-space ratio to 60,2.
+- Cabin conversions reduced the ship's capacity from 1095 to 848, thus increasing its guest-to-space ratio to 60,2.

 - Crystal Dining Room was renamed to "Waterside" and upgraded with additional 2- and 4-seat tables.
-New open seating dining (between 6-9:30 pm) replaced the assigned seating and the required dinner reservations.
+New open-seating dining (between 6-9:30 pm) replaced the old assigned seating and the required dinner reservations.
 Breakfasts and lunches are served as usual.

-- Lido Cafe is operated as Marketplace (during the day) and as Churrascaria (steakhouse by night).
-The restaurant features an open kitchen and made to order dishes.
-Marketplace serves buffet breakfast and lunch, while Churrascaria, serves casual dinner (between 6-9 pm).
-The Brazilian-themed Churrascaria restaurant features Caipirinha (welcome cocktail event) and selection of Brazilian dishes (grilled seafood and meats, tapas, ceviche, salads).
+- Lido Cafe is operated as Marketplace (during the day) and as Churrascaria (steakhouse, by night).
+The restaurant features an open kitchen and made-to-order dishes. the Marketplace serves buffet breakfast and lunch, while Churrascaria serves casual dinner (between 6-9 pm).
+The Brazilian-themed Churrascaria restaurant features Caipirinha (welcome cocktail event) and a selection of Brazilian dishes (grilled seafood and meats, tapas, ceviche, salads).
 Meats are served by “gauchos” (dedicated staff) on traditional meat skewers.

 - Silk restaurant's menu was upgraded with modern Chinese fare (family-size dinner plates).
-Self-service is now available at breakfast and lunch, and also include traditional Chinese food (dumplings, Chinois salad, soup, noodle bar).
-Dinners at Silk are open seating (reservations-recommended) and between 6-9 pm.
+Self-service is now available at breakfast and lunch, and also includes traditional Chinese food (dumplings, Chinois salad, soup, noodle bar).
+Dinners at Silk are open-seating (reservations recommended) and between 6-9 pm.

-- Trident Bar & Grill serves casual grilled food (including fast food - burgers, sandwiches).
+- Trident Bar and Grill serves casual grilled food (including fast food - burgers, sandwiches).

 - Silk Road and The Sushi Bar (both specialty restaurants by celebrity-chef Nobu Matsuhisa) were combined and renamed to "Umi Uma".
-They continue to serve Nobu-inspired dishes prepared by Nobu-trained chefs.
+Umi Uma offers Nobu-inspired dishes prepared by Nobu-trained chefs.

-- Umi Uma and Prego restaurants dining reservations are now complimentary for Penthouse passengers.
-All other cabin categories are offered 1 complimentary specialty dining (additional reservations are available at surcharge).
+- Dining reservations for Umi Uma and Prego restaurants are now complimentary for Penthouse passengers.
+To all other cabin categories, 1 complimentary specialty dining is offered (additional reservations are available at a surcharge).

-- The new free of charge shipwide Wi-Fi is result of the company's investment in new hardware and software for expanded internet connectivity and faster (doubled) satellite Internet speed.
+- The new free-of-charge shipwide Wi-Fi is the result of the company's investment in new hardware and software for expanded onboard connectivity and faster (doubled) satellite Internet speed.

-- Crystal Connect is the ship's new onboard portal for internet connections and various shipboard info (menus, news, scheduled activities, shore excursions, itinerary ports, international digital news media, movies library, lectures, etc).
-The Crystal Connect mobile app is now available for personal devices.
+- Crystal Connect is the onboard portal for Internet connections and various shipboard info (menus, news, scheduled activities, shore excursions, itinerary ports, international digital news media, movies library, lectures, etc).
+Crystal Connect (mobile app) is available for personal devices.

-- All cruise cabins were upgraded with new 42-inch TVs with interactive panels (infotainment system).
+- All cruise cabins were upgraded with new 42-inch smart TVs with interactive panels (infotainment system).

-- The ship's Computer University@Sea (enrichment workshops venue) was updated and redesigned.
+- Ship's Computer University at Sea (enrichment workshops venue) was updated and redesigned.

-- general maintenance works, that included propulsion system upgrades (Rolls-Royce Azimuth thrusters were replaced with new ones), new hull coating, air ducts cleaning, reverse osmosis plant inspection.
+- general maintenance works, propulsion system upgrades (Rolls-Royce Azimuth thrusters were replaced with new ones), new hull coating, air ducts cleaning, reverse osmosis plant inspection.

-- Introduced were the company's new “Deluxe PURE” category of staterooms (hypoallergenic cabins).
+- Introduced was the company's new “Deluxe PURE” category of staterooms (hypoallergenic cabins).

 - On deck 12 were redesigned the Tastes buffet restaurant and the Lido area.